MathieuGood/concerts_db/README.md

 -   It represents an event held at a certain date and place (Venue).
 -   A show can have multiple Concerts, each one performed by an Artist.
 -   It can be part of a Festival.
--   It can have multiple Persons attending it.
+-   It can have multiple Attendees attending it.

 <table>
     <tbody>